jamiebuilds/unstated/README.md

 ## Quick Start

-If you would like to try out unstated or test new ideas you can use [this boilerplate template](https://github.com/ahmedtarek2134/react-unstated-boilerplate) or [this codesandbox](https://codesandbox.io/s/github/thejameskyle/unstated/tree/codesandbox-example/example/codesandbox) as a quick starting point.
+If you would like to try out unstated or test new ideas you can use [this boilerplate template](https://github.com/ahmedtarek2134/react-unstated-boilerplate) as a quick starting point.

 ## Happy Customers